-For the last few weeks, viewers have seen one of EastEnders' most beloved characters, Dot Branning, become increasingly isolated as her sight deteriorated.
+For the last few months, viewers have seen one of EastEnders' most beloved characters, Dot Branning, come to terms with her sight loss diagnosis and the impact it's had on her life.

 Our Helpline is your direct line to the support, advice, and products you need to face the future with confidence.
 If you or someone you know has a sight problem, our specialist advice workers can help.Contact Us